A polar bear in a file photo. (Jeff J Mitchell/Getty Images)

 Clear proof sought

-Prof Ruth Langley, lead investigator on the trial, said: "There's been some interesting research suggesting that aspirin could delay or stop early stage cancers coming back but there's been no randomised trial to give clear proof.
+stage cancers coming back but there's been no randomised trial to give

+"The trial aims to answer this question once and for all.
 "If we find that aspirin does stop these cancers returning, it could change future treatment - providing a cheap and simple way to help stop cancer coming back and helping more people survive."

 Alex King, 51, who was diagnosed with breast cancer in December 2009 and has been given the all-clear, said: "Having cancer was one of the toughest experiences of my life.